 SR and ST data serve as input to Landsat Level-3 Science Products, which represent specific geophysical and biophysical properties of the land surface and contain parameters derived from systematic long-term measurements collected by satellite and aircraft platforms as well as in situ observational networks:

 Landsat image mosaics over the conterminous United States created using Landsat 8 Level-1 data (left) and Landsat 8 Surface Reflectance data (right).
 Images were created in December 2014.

 Currently, Surface Reflectance data and Surface Reflectance-derived spectral indices for most Landsat scenes acquired from August 1982 to present are available.
-Surface Temperature, and Level-3 Dynamic Surface Water Extent, Burned Area, and Snow Covered Area (fSCA) products will become available as they complete development.
+Surface Temperature, and Level-3 Dynamic Surface Water Extent, fractional Snow Covered Area (fSCA), and Burned Area products will become available as they complete development.